Curse of Billy Penn: Decoration of Penn's statue

 In spite of the Curse, when Philadelphia sports teams have reached their league's championship round, Penn's statue has sometimes been decorated to support that team's success.
-After the Phillies won the 1993 National League pennant, for instance, Penn was fitted with an oversized red Phillies baseball cap; when the Flyers went to the 1997 Stanley Cup Finals, the city adorned Penn with an orange-torso-with-white-shoulders Flyers jersey, representing the Flyers' road jersey.
+After the Phillies won the 1993 National League pennant, for instance, Penn was fitted with an oversized red Phillies baseball cap; when the Flyers went to the 1997 Stanley Cup Final, the city adorned Penn with an orange-torso-with-white-shoulders Flyers jersey, representing the Flyers' road jersey.

 When the Sixers faced the Lakers in the 2001 NBA Finals, Penn's statue was not decorated.
 Pat Croce, president and part-owner of the Sixers, said he would have "decked out" the statue had the Sixers won but not before.
 Penn's statue was also left untouched when the Eagles went to Super Bowl XXXIX in 2005.